 4) With the exception of the International Relations Experiential Learning Scholarship which is offered only to International Relations Majors, students from all majors, including undergraduate, graduate and law students, are eligible to apply for Global Learning Scholarships.

-6) Priority is given to students who have financial need, as determined by the results of the FAFSA (Free Application for Federal Student Aid) or the international student financial verification form.
-Submission of this application constitutes permission to release your financial aid information to the scholarship selection committee.
+5) For some scholarships, priority is given to students who have financial need, as determined by the results of the FAFSA (Free Application for Federal Student Aid) or the international student financial verification form.
+Submission of the scholarship application constitutes permission to release your financial aid information to the scholarship selection committee.

 Applications will be forwarded to Student Financial Planning for verification of eligibility and financial need.